-Copywriting is different from content strategy is different from content marketing.
-But yeah…they’re all just a little bit related.
+Copywriting is different from content strategy, which, in turn, is different from content marketing.
+But they’re all just a little bit related.

 Your turn!
 Have you worked with a content strategist in any of your jobs thus far?
 What was your experience like?
 Let us know in the comments below!